open-sauced/docs/docs/features/contributor-insights.md

 - **Potential hires**: Observe contributors who exhibit skill and commitment, making them prime candidates for hiring.

-- **Alumni contributors**: Keep an eye on contributors who have decreased their engagement or left the project.
+- **Alumni contributors**: Keep an eye on contributors who have decreased their engagement or left the project

-After logging in, navigate to "Insights" in the sidebar.
-Click the "+" next to it to be presented with options, and select "New Contributor Insight."

 ## Contributor Insight for Contributors